boumannm/boumannm/README.md

 I'm Michael.

 I create theme's for Ghost, WordPress and Hugo which i manage through [Canitia](https://github.com/Canitia).
-Check out the Ghost theme [Larua](https://github.com/Canitia/larua) and it's Hugo-based couterpart [Larua-Hugo](https://github.com/Canitia/larua-hugo) for example.
+Check out the Ghost theme [Larua](https://github.com/Canitia/larua) and it's Hugo-based counterpart [Larua-Hugo](https://github.com/Canitia/larua-hugo) for example.

 Some random things about me:
 - 🖥️ My main PC has a Ryzen 2600, 16GB RAM and a Vega 56.